 Where are the Disney Skyliner stations located?

-The Disney Skyliner stations are generally easy to locate since you can usually spot the gondolas floating through the sky and track them to a station.
+The stations are generally easy to locate since you can usually spot the gondolas floating through the sky and track them to a station.

 Here’s a quick guide on where each station is located:

-Art of Animation & Pop Century Skyliner station is located off of the bridge that spans between the 2 resorts, making it equally as easy to access regardless of which resort you’re staying at.
+Art of Animation & Pop Century Skyliner station is located off of the Generation Gap Bridge that spans between the 2 resorts over Hourglass Lake, making it equally as easy to access regardless of which resort you’re staying at.

 The Skyliner passess over the Aruba and Jamaica sections of the Caribbean Beach Resort, where the Caribbean Beach Resort station is located.